leddoo/kibi/plan/main.md

     - incremental elab.
         - track dependencies.
         - re-elab if dependencies or item changed.
+        - should be able to keep refs into env, cause need to rerun if anything used from env changed.

+    - maybe always store elab on elab error -> can use term refs.
+    - `validate_string`: `>= 0x20`. do we need simd?
     - `vfs::mem`, `vfs::std`.
     - don't `print!`.
+        - but can `eprint!`.
         - sti.
         - spall:
             - support non-init (drop everything).